France (FR)

 What is the SIREN number in a French VAT number?

 The SIREN (Système d'Identification du Répertoire des Entreprises) is the last 9 digits of the French VAT number.
-It's the official company registration number assigned by INSEE to all French businesses.
+It's the official company registration number assigned by INSEE to French businesses and it carries a checksum.

 Why does my French VAT number have letters in it?